top of page

 TKIs can have immediate beneficial effects for some patients by significantly reducing the size and number of lesions but it is essential that patients are regularly monitored.
 Leading experts recommend that CT scans should be carried out every three months.

 Lung cancer, and in particular ALK-positive lung cancer, often progresses to the brain.
-About 35% of patients will have brain metastases at diagnosis.
+About 26% of patients will have brain metastases at diagnosis and about another 20% will develop brain metastases with 2 years.
 We consider that it is best practice for patients to receive a brain MRI at diagnosis and, if no brain lesions are found, at six-monthly intervals thereafter.
 If brain lesions are found, MRI scans should be carried out every three months.
 Unfortunately, there are no national guidelines.

 ALK-positive patients have an elevated risk of developing a venous thromboembolism (blood clot) and about 18% are likely to do so within 12 months of diagnosis and about 30% within 5 years.